Skip to content

 Build a positive payment history

-Use a credit-builder card for small regular purchases and pay the full balance every month.
-Six to twelve months of clean payments demonstrates responsible credit behaviour.
+Put small, regular purchases on a credit-builder card and pay the balance off in full each month.
+Six to twelve months of clean, on-time payments shows a lender you handle credit responsibly.

 5. 05